I sold my last remaining inventory of ST-2900 boards and components in 2017, but kept three complete systems, which are described on this page.

 I wrote a driver for OS-9 to implement a tiny RAM-Disk in the ST-2900's main memory (since this system doesn't have a RAM-512 board).
 OS-9 was to be booted by converting the OS9Kernel and OS9Boot and RAM-Disk files into Motorola S-Record (S19) file format, then loading them into the ST-2900's RAM via the serial port using ST-MON's 'L' command and the upload command in a terminal emulation program on the host PC.
 I don't remember whether I got it working at that time.

-I am currently upgrading this software, which will eventually allow booting and running OS-9, NitrOS-9, FLEX, or SK*DOS, on an ST-2900 system with no disk drives connected.
+I have recently upgraded and expanded this RAM-Disk software, which now allows booting and running OS-9, NitrOS-9, FLEX, or SK*DOS, on an ST-2900 system with no disk drives connected.
 Of course loading the operating system via a slow (9600 bps) serial port, and only having a tiny RAM-Disk that can't be saved, is of limited use.
 But it's a fun project.

 When the NVRAM/RTC board becomes available, I will install one in this system to allow it to boot and run without any floppy disks, but without needing to upload the operating system via a slow serial port.
 And it will provide lots of non-volatile storage for programs and other files, finally making this a very useful system.
 But how will I load files onto the NVRAM/RTC board?

-One other ST-2900 user has ported DriveWire to the ST-2900, including the ability to boot (Nitr)OS-9 via DriveWire.
+One other ST-2900 user has recently ported DriveWire to the ST-2900, including the ability to boot NitrOS-9 via DriveWire.
 This will make a diskless system even more capable and easy to use.
 And it will make it easy to get files to (and from) the NVRAM/RTC board.